Machine Learning to Identify Insider Threats

 based on machine learning and behavior analysis.

-where your most valuable data assets are located is an essential first
+other valuable data assets are located is an essential first step in

 that the security practices will protect these assets.
 As an information